Computing well-balanced spanning trees of unweighted networks

 \subsection{Node importance}

-Revealing the importance of nodes in a network is a classical application of network science with different use cases.
-There exist many node measures or indices~\citep{SB16}, known as measures of node position or centrality in the social networks analysis literature~\citep{Fre77,Fre79}.
-The measure based on the distances between the nodes is called closeness centrality, which measures the extent to which the node appears to be in the ``center'' of a network.
-The closeness centrality of a node $i\in V$ of graph $G(V,E)$ is defined as $\frac{1}{n-1}\sum_{j\neq i}d_{ij}^{-1}$~\citep{Fre79}, where $n=|V|$ is the number of nodes and $d_{ij}$ is the distance between the nodes $i,j\in V$.
-The time complexity of computing closeness centrality of all nodes in a network is $\cmp{nm}$ and no more efficient algorithm exists~\citep{Knu11}.
+Computing the importance of nodes in a network is a classical application of network science with various use cases.
+There exist many node measures or indices~\cite{SB16}, which are known as measures of node position or centrality in the social network analysis literature~\cite{Fre77,Fre79}.
+The measure based on the distances between the nodes is called closeness centrality, which estimates the extent to which the node appears to be at the ``center'' of a network.
+This measure is often used in operations research and logistics.
+The closeness centrality of a node $i\in V$ in graph $G(V,E)$ can be defined as $\frac{1}{n-1}\sum_{j\neq i}d_{ij}^{-1}$~\cite{Fre79}, where $n=|V|$ is the number of nodes and $d_{ij}$ is the distance between the nodes $i,j\in V$.
+The time complexity of computing closeness centrality of all nodes in a network is $\cmp{nm}$ and no more efficient algorithm exists~\cite{Knu11}.

-\figref{apps:position} shows the Pearson correlation coefficient between node closeness centrality in real networks and their spanning trees computed with the breadth-first search algorithm, the Kruskal's algorithm and the Prim's algorithm.
+\figref{apps:position} shows the Pearson correlation coefficient between node closeness centrality in real networks and their spanning trees computed with the breadth-first search, Kruskal's and Prim's algorithms.
 The coefficients for the breadth-first search algorithm are shown in the center of the heatmaps in the left column of~\figref{apps:position}.
-These correlations are all $\geq 0.70$, which means strong linear correlation.
-On the other hand, the correlation coefficients for the spanning trees computed with the Kruskal's algorithm in the middle column of~\figref{apps:position} and the Prim's algorithm in the right column are $\leq 0.61$ and $\leq 0.37$, respectively.
-Therefore, consistent with the previous results, the breadth-first search algorithm best preserves the distances between the nodes of real networks, even on the level of individual nodes.
+These correlations are all $\geq 0.70$, which indicates a strong linear correlation.
+On the other hand, the correlation coefficients for the spanning trees computed using Kruskal's algorithm in the middle column and Prim's algorithm in the right column are on average $0.49$ and $0.26$, respectively.
+Thus, in agreement with the previous results, the breadth-first search algorithm best preserves the distances between the nodes of real networks, not only on average but also at the level of individual nodes.

-For comparison, \figref{apps:position} also shows the Pearson correlation coefficient for node degree centrality and betweenness centrality~\citep{Fre77}.
-The latter measures the extent to which a node appears to serve as a ``bridge'' in a network and is defined as the fraction of the shortest paths between all pairs of nodes that go through a node.
-The time complexity of computing betweenness centrality of all nodes in a network is again $\cmp{nm}$ and no more efficient algorithm exists~\citep{Bra01}.
+Merely for comparison, \figref{apps:position} also shows the Pearson correlation coefficient for node degree centrality and betweenness centrality~\cite{Fre77}.
+The latter measures the extent to which a node appears to serve as a ``bridge'' in a network and is defined as the proportion of all shortest paths between pairs of nodes that pass through a node.
+The time complexity of computing the betweenness centrality of all nodes in a network is again $\cmp{nm}$~\cite{Bra01}.